 Army History Magazine

-In this Summer 2024 issue of Army History, I am pleased to offer two excellent articles, a look at an extremely rare Army artifact, a visit to the Okinawa Prefectural Archives, and our usual crop of quality book reviews.
+In this Winter 2025 issue of Army History, I am excited to share with our readers two outstanding articles, a look at an interesting Army artifact, a special feature that highlights both the art and artifacts of a famous artist, and a selection of quality book reviews.

 Bryan J. Hockensmith